 Activity #2 – Online Practice

 Websites such as Scholastic, BBC, Hartcourt School, and Houghton Mifflin offer free online games for students to practice skills.
-This webpage contains links to fourteen online games which practice prefixes, suffixes, and/or root words.
+This webpage contains links to several online games which practice prefixes, suffixes, and/or root words.

 Activity #3 – Interactive Anchor Charts